mastoj/pulumigraph/README.md

 This will load all the stacks you have access to, created nodes and edges and uplod them to neo4j.
 It will also print a lot of information.
 When finished you can go back to http://localhost:7474 and start query the data.
 To get all data just run:

     MATCH (n) RETURN n

+If you need to authenticated or use another url than the default bolt://localhost:7687 you have the following options:

+    OPTIONS:

+        --connection-string, -c <string>
+                            Optional connection string to neo4j, if not provided bolt://localhost:7687 will be used --password, -p <string>
+                            Optional password, required if user is provided --user, -u <string>   Optional user, if not provided anonymous authentication will be used (the server must be configured to allow that)
+        --help                display this list of options.

+(Haven't bother to make it super pretty around error handling when parsing arguments, but the functionality is there)

 ## The future